-To assist in understanding our NEO compensation program, we have included a discussion of our compensation policies and decisions for periods before and after fiscal 2017 where relevant.
+To assist in understanding our NEO compensation program, we have included a discussion of our compensation policies and decisions for periods before and after fiscal 2018 where relevant.
 Our compensation program is designed to provide some common standards throughout the Company.
 Therefore, much of what is disclosed below applies to executives in general and is not limited to our NEOs.
 The Committee is constantly evaluating industry and corporate governance best practices in its compensation programs.
 Below is a summary of what the Company does and does not do with respect to its compensation programs:

-CORPORATE GOVERNANCE BEST PRACTICES WHAT WE DO WHAT WE DON'T DO Pay for performance: 50% of CEO compensation and 38% of other NEO compensation is tied to the Company's financial performance.
-No Hedging: Under the Company's Insider Trading Policy Executives are not allowed to enter into hedging or other monetized transactions with Company securities Limited use of employment agreements: only our CEO has an employment agreement.
-Grant of Stock and Options: All restricted stock units and options are priced and granted at the fair market value at the time of grant.
+CORPORATE GOVERNANCE BEST PRACTICES WHAT WE DO WHAT WE DON'T DO Pay for Performance: 50% of CEO compensation and 35% of other NEO compensation is tied to performance.
+No Hedging: Under the Company's Insider Trading Policy Executives are not allowed to enter into hedging or other monetized transactions with Company securities.
+Double-Trigger Change of Control: Following a change in control severance payments will only be accelerated upon an involuntary termination of employment or where employee terminates for good reason.
+Grant of Stock and Options Below Fair Market Value: All restricted stock units and options are priced and granted at the fair market value at the time of grant.
 Stock or options are not granted below fair market value.
-Advisor: We utilize compensation consultants and third party benchmarking to evaluate and compare our compensation programs.
+Use of Third Party Consultants: We utilize compensation consultants and third-party benchmarking to evaluate and compare our compensation programs.
 Repricing of Underwater Options/RSUs: The Committee has not repriced any underwater options or otherwise changed the value of RSUs granted despite change in the value of the stock.
-Share Ownership Guidelines: Executive Officers are expected to hold Company common stock between 2 and 3 times their annual base salary and non-employee directors are expected to hold common stock of 4 times their annual cash retainer.
-Vesting of Equity: No short term vesting of equity grants.
-Company utilizes a three year time horizon to vest equity granted as part of its Long-Term Incentive Program.
-Double Trigger Change of Control: Following a change in control, unvested equity awards and severance payments will only be accelerated upon an involuntary termination of employment or where employee terminates for good reason.
-No Tax Gross Ups: The Company does not utilize tax gross-ups for Executives.
+Share Ownership Guidelines: Executive Officers are expected to hold Company common stock between 2 and 3 times their annual base salary, and non-employee directors are expected to hold common stock of 4 times their annual cash retainer.
+Short-Term Vesting of Equity: No short-term vesting of equity grants.
+Company utilizes a three-year time horizon to vest equity granted as part of its Long-Term Incentive Program.
+Limited use of Employment Agreements: Only our Chief Executive Officer has an employment agreement.
+No Tax Gross-Ups: The Company does not utilize tax gross-ups for Executives.